mharen/mharen.github.io/_posts/2010/2010-11-09-adventures-in-unsubscribing-spoiler-it.md

 ![image[31].png](/assets/2010/image[31].png)

-Umm…MS, Imma Let you finish but 1995 has the best browser war messages of all time.
+Umm...MS, Imma Let you finish but 1995 has the best browser war messages of all time.
 ALL TIME!
 You’re telling me that I have to use IE for this thing?
 I’m not a browser zealot, but this is ridiculous.
 I’ll proceed anyway and weather the “rendering issues”:

 ![image[30].png](/assets/2010/image[30].png)